BiagioFesta/battery-monitor/README.md

 * [Rust toolchain](https://rustup.rs/).
 * [upower](https://upower.freedesktop.org/) (runtime dependency).
   * Generally an implementation of this service is already installed on the majority of the linux distributions.
-* A notifiction daemon (runtime dependency).
+* A notification daemon (runtime dependency).
 There are many (probably you already have one of them installed on your system).
   * See a list [here](https://wiki.archlinux.org/title/Desktop_notifications#Standalone).

 ### Compilation